dgraph-io/workshop/3-flock-querying/README.md

 Let's execute the query in Ratel.
 From the result, click on any of the nodes and copy a `hashtag`.
 We'll be using this `hashtag` to run the next query.
-In the image below, you could see that we have chosen the hastag `BOOM`.
+In the image below, you could see that we have chosen the hashtag `BOOM`.

 ![Query-1](./assets/query-1.png)